OleksiiKova/hangman/README.md

 # The Hangman

 Hangman is a popular game that was played with pen and paper before the era of computer technology.
-This is now possible thanks to the use of digital implementations on computers and mobile devices.
+Now this is also possible thanks to the use of digital implementations on computers and mobile devices.
 It's a fun way to test vocabulary, spelling, and deduction skills.

 ## Technologies